opensourcecourse/object-oriented-assignment/README.md

 # Object-Oriented assignment

-The goal of this assignment is not to make you an expert in OO design (easily a full semester course) but to introduce you to some basic OO features of python.
+Object-oriented programming and design is an extensive topic (most universities offer a full semester course).
+The goal of this assignment is not to make you an expert but to introduce you to some basic OO features of python.

+Once you have completed both tasks, create a new branch, push to origin, and open a pull request.
+You can check the status of the GH actions (a separate window will be inserted in the PR screen) to see how your implementation is doing.
+Remember what you learned from the style assignment, readability still counts.

 # Task 1: Fun with classes (5 pts)

 Look at `task_1.py` and fill in the implementations indicated by the comments.
-You can run `pytest test_task_1.py` to see if your implementations are meeting the specifications.
+Next, run `pytest test_task_1.py` to see if your implementations are meeting the specifications.
+Fix the issues until all the tests pass.

 # Task 2: 1D array (20 points)